tomaskjay/tomaswerts.com/collections/_posts/2024-05-30-trip-to-the-bahamas.md

 <br><br>

 ![](\images\bahamas-album\IMG_5762.jpeg)<br>
 The first is conch salad and the second is cracked conch.
-The conch salad was my favorite.
-It's basically ceviche, where the lime juice "cooks" the conch by denaturing the protein.
+The conch salad was my favorite - it's basically ceviche.
+If you haven't had ceviche you need to try it.
 <br><br>

 ![](\images\bahamas-album\IMG_5763.jpeg)<br>